benbrittain/fargo/README.md

 # fargo

     fargo v0.1.0
     Fargo is a prototype Fuchsia-specific wrapper around Cargo

     USAGE:
         fargo [FLAGS] [OPTIONS] [SUBCOMMAND]

     FLAGS:
             --debug-os    Use debug user.bootfs and ssh keys -h, --help        Prints help information
         -V, --version     Prints version information
         -v, --verbose     Print verbose output while performing commands

     OPTIONS:
-            -N, --device-name <device-name>
-                    Name of device to target, needed if there are multiple devices visible on the network
+        -N, --device-name <device-name>    Name of device to target, needed if there are multiple devices visible on the network

     SUBCOMMANDS:
         autotest             Auto build and test in Fuchsia device or emulator build                Build binary targeting Fuchsia device or emulator build-tests          Build tests for Fuchsia device or emulator cargo                Run a cargo command for Fuchsia.
-Use -- to indicate that all following arguments should be passed to cargo. configure       Run a configure script for the cross compilation environment help            Prints this message or the help of the given subcommand(s) list-devices    List visible Fuchsia devices
+Use -- to indicate that all following arguments should be passed to cargo.
+        configure            Run a configure script for the cross compilation environment create-facade        Create an in-tree facade crate for a FIDL interface. enable-networking    Enable networking for a running emulator help                 Prints this message or the help of the given subcommand(s) list-devices         List visible Fuchsia devices
-            pkg-config      Run pkg-config for the cross compilation environment restart         Stop all Fuchsia emulators and start a new one run             Run binary on Fuchsia device or emulator ssh             Open a shell on Fuchsia device or emulator start           Start a Fuchsia emulator
+        load-driver          Build driver and load it on Fuchsia device or emulator. pkg-config           Run pkg-config for the cross compilation environment restart              Stop all Fuchsia emulators and start a new one run                  Run binary on Fuchsia device or emulator ssh                  Open a shell on Fuchsia device or emulator start                Start a Fuchsia emulator
         stop                 Stop all Fuchsia emulators
         test                 Run unit tests on Fuchsia device or emulator

 The `fargo-test` directory contains something one can use to test-drive.